vitaly-t/iter-ops/benchmarks/README.md

 ![image](https://user-images.githubusercontent.com/5108906/146110969-d436a200-4f94-4a20-9336-8db0e6306336.png)

-Testing against an asynchronous source produce the result that for the most part depends on how fast the source iterable is.
+Testing against an asynchronous source produces the result that for the most part depends on how fast the source iterable is.
 This makes it difficult to test objectively.
 On one hand, `iter-ops` has embedded optimization for wrapping an asynchronous iterable, so if we test that against a standard async iterable for `rxjs`, we get the result as above: